Flatworm: Benefits

-In Hawaii, the planarian Endeavouria septemlineata has been used to control the imported giant African snail Achatina fulica, which was displacing native snails; Platydemus manokwari, another planarian, has been used for the same purpose in Philippines, Indonesia, New Guinea and Guam.
-Although A. fulica has declined sharply in Hawaii, there are doubts about how much E. septemlineata contributed to this decline.
-However, P. manokwari is given credit for severely reducing, and in places exterminating, A. fulica – achieving much greater success than most biological pest control programs, which generally aim for a low, stable population of the pest species.
-The ability of planarians to take different kinds of prey and to resist starvation may account for their ability to decimate A. fulica.
-However, these planarians are a serious threat to native snails and should never be used for biological control.
+The planarian Platydemus manokwari has been deliberately released in an attempt at control of the giant African snail Achatina fulica which damages agricultural plants.
+It was first observed as an invasive species on Guam and was then released in the Philippines and Maldives.
+It has now spread to many islands in the Pacific and Caribbean and is now spreading across the Southern United States as well as southern and eastern Asia, including mainland China.
+It was initially claimed that P. manokwari severely reduced, and in places exterminated, A. fulica – achieving much greater success than most biological pest control programs, which generally aim for a low, stable population of the pest species.
+However, the decline of A. fulica is no longer thought to have been due to flatworm predation.
+These planarians are a serious threat to native snails and should never be used for biological control.

-A study in La Plata, Argentina, shows the potential for planarians such as Girardia anceps, Mesostoma ehrenbergii, and Bothromesostoma evelinae to reduce populations of the mosquito species Aedes aegypti and Culex pipiens.
-The experiment showed that G. anceps in particular can prey on all instars of both mosquito species yet maintain a steady predation rate over time.
-The ability of these flatworms to live in artificial containers demonstrated the potential of placing these species in popular mosquito breeding sites, which would ideally reduce the amount of mosquito-borne disease.
+A study in Argentina shows the potential for planarians such as Girardia anceps, Mesostoma ehrenbergii, and Bothromesostoma evelinae to reduce populations of the mosquito species Aedes aegypti and Culex pipiens.
+The experiment showed that G. anceps can prey on all instars of both mosquito species, yet maintain a steady predation rate over time.
+The ability of these flatworms to live in artificial containers demonstrated the potential of placing these species in popular mosquito breeding sites, which might reduce the amount of mosquito-borne disease.